 The Tenants’ Union of Queensland is a specialist statewide community legal service for tenancy law matters and provides a free tenancy law advice service for residential tenants.

-The Tenants’ Union represents the concerns of Queensland tenants in discussions with government and industry bodies and aims to improve and protect the rights of all people in Queensland who live in rental accommodation, including caravan park and boarding house residents.
+The Tenants’ Union seeks to represent the concerns of all Queensland tenants who live in rental accommodation, including caravan park and boarding house residents.

-The Tenants’ Union also provides a specialist tenancy law legal service which is funded through the Legal Aid Board.
+The Tenants’ Union has a statewide office in Brisbane.
+Our specialist tenancy law legal service is funded under the Legal Aid Community Legal Services Program.

-In recent years, the Tenants’ Union has performed an important role in securing better rights for tenants through advocating improvements to Queensland’s residential tenancy laws.
+For many years the Tenants’ Union has performed an important role, providing advice for tenants and advocating on behalf of tenants, to secure improvements to Queensland’s residential tenancy laws.